PaulHax/kwiver/README.rst

 The authors would like to thank NOAA for their support of this work via the NOAA Fisheries Strategic Initiative on Automated Image Analysis.

+The authors would like to thank NGA for their support of this work.

 ..
 Appendix I: References